libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 of instances

 of type LND_PrefsEntry.
-Here is how libnetdude
+Here is how libnetdude defines its own

 preferences: